Challenging yet profitable seconds

 Thorough descriptions of the above releases and some additional ones, which are not tradeable at the moment, are summarized into this file.
 It is definitely worth reading it properly, keeping in mind that similarly named releases are country specific and so, have different behavior.
-Some of these news are released monthly, while some – quarterly.
+Some of this news are released monthly, while some – quarterly.
 There are about 10 potentially tradeable releases each month.
 Less then half of those meet the deviation requirement.
-There are, of course, plenty of also lower impact releases or the important releases from other countries like Japan, China, Switzerland, Norway etc. Based on my trading experience, those are not worth the time.
-Also in this case: quality over quantity!
-Legitimate, organized news trading gains around few hundred pips per month, already with less than 10 trades.
-This is due to the fact, that SL is around 10 pips and the aforementioned releases usually generate a 30-80 pips in minutes or even seconds.
+There are, of course, plenty of lower impact releases and the important ones from other countries like Japan, China, Switzerland, Norway etc. Based on my trading experience, those are not worth the time.
+Quality over quantity, also in this case!
+Proper, organized news trading gains around few hundred pips per month, already with less than 10 trades.
+This is due to the fact that SL is around 10 pips and the aforementioned releases usually generate 30-80 pips in minutes or even seconds.
 It might be motivating to calculate the corresponding Risk/Reward ratio and trader’s hourly wage with certain capital.

 News calendars and analysis

 Internet offers a wide variety of news release calendars.
 Considering the modification possibilities, clarity and functionality I can recommend ForexFactory’s and Investing.com’s calendars.
-Latter one, with non-tradeable releases removed, I use directly via the MarketView section.
-In addition to calendar, one or several news analysis sites should be utilized.
-In the beginnig of my news trading career I used only the FPA news signals free service, where the upcoming releases and prevailing market conditions were thoroughly analyzed.
+In addition to a calendar, one or several news analysis sites should be utilized.
+In the beginning of my news trading career, I used only the FPA news signals free service, where the upcoming releases and prevailing market conditions were thoroughly analyzed.
 Based on these, the tradeable deviation and trading plan alternatives were suggested.
 Service has had many big changes over the years (e.g. autoclicker app and respective trading style introduced in 2013), but it is still a useful tool for beginner news trader.
 Another good analysis page option was found by coincidence and as far as the news trading forums, not many people are aware of this free professional news service’s existence: Fast Economic News (FEN).
-Back in 2012 they launched a web-based charting service, with which the old news releases’ price action could be analyzed even with extraordinary 1 second precision.
+Back in 2012 they launched a web-based charting service.
+With that, old news releases’ price action can be analyzed with extraordinary 1-second precision.
 It is wise to use this service (“Settings” and “Find” options), especially if own notes and video recordings are yet insufficient.
-FEN news analysis page is a part paid news trading tool, and so, I would once again remind reader to concentrate only on free content behind that aforementioned link, and not to stray elsewhere.
+FEN news analysis page is a part of paid news trading tool, and so, I would once again remind the reader to concentrate only on free content behind that link, and not to stray elsewhere!
 As far as I know, FEN’s paid autoclicker tool (approx. 200$ per month) is indeed useful, but I have been trading successfully without it.
-Free and functional autoclicker has been available for a while on FPA’s website above.

 Trading types and basics